Aanwiie/SNAKE-CHAIN/README.md

 </img>

+Open Using Daytona
+Install Daytona: Follow the Daytona installation guide.
+Create the Workspace:
+daytona create <SAMPLE_REPO_URL>
+...
+MORE STEPS IF NEEDED ...

+Start the Application:
+command to start the app
+✨ Features
+List of sample features (e.g. realtime chat app, standardized development environment with devcontainers)

 ## 🙋‍♂️ Support
 #### 💙 If you like this project, give it a ⭐ and share it with friends!